ringo-framework/ringo/docs/source/architecture/security.rst

 will now check which :ref:`roles` the users have and which actions are allowed for these roles.

-There are currently two ways a user can be equiped with permissions:

-1. If the user is the owner of the item, or is member of the items group, then all permissions of the users roles will be applied.
+If the user is the owner of the item, or is member of the items group, then all permissions of the users roles will be applied.

-2. If the user is member of the items group, then the permissins of the group will additionally be applied.

 .. note::
         Currently there is no anonymous access to the item.
 See Issue61 in the